EthanNorton/MSDS-alignment/README.md

     - Also considering the option of the program here: [Statistics Graduate Certificate](https://online.stanford.edu/programs/statistics-graduate-certificate) or [Artificial Intelligence Graduate Certificate](https://online.stanford.edu/programs/artificial-intelligence-graduate-certificate), where I could build a could complimentary of the depth courses in the MSDS program.

-My **second** course will be MSDS 420.
+My **second** course will be MSDS 420 (Fall 2024).
 It is a prerequisite for some other courses, and should give a solid introduction for accessing, organizing, and structuring data.

+My **third** course will be MSDS 434 (Winter 2025).
+I reached out before the Fall to prepare a bit, and think of how to apply it to roles.
+I also wanted to allow ample time to prepare for MSDS 422 (Machine Learning), and will comment some other Math prep I did for that course.